edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 ### Common MessageBus Configuration

-Each service that uses the EdgeX MessageBus has a configuration section which defines which implementation to use and how to connect and configure the specific underlying protocol client.
-This section is the `MessageBus:` section which is now contained in the service common configuration for all EdgeX services.
+Each service that uses the EdgeX MessageBus has a configuration section which defines the implementation to use, the connection method, and the underlying protocol client.
+This section is the `MessageBus:` section in the service common configuration for all EdgeX services.
 See the **MessageBus** tab in [Common Configuration](../../configuration/CommonConfiguration/#common-configuration-properties) for more details.

 The common MessageBus configuration elements for each implementation are: